Jon Nicholson, Chair

 From 2007-2012 Susan was the Chief Financial Officer of RAMS with responsibility for the IT, finance, legal and compliance functions.

-In 2014 she was appointed CEO of the Westpac Bicentennial Foundation.
-The Westpac Bicentennial Foundation is a scholarship fund with an exclusive focus on the education of Australia’s next generation of leaders who will shape the social and economic progress of our nation in the areas of our relationship with Asia, technology and innovation and community leadership.
+In 2014 she was appointed CEO of the Westpac Bicentennial Foundation, now known as Westpac Scholars Trust.
+Westpac Scholars Trust is a scholarship fund with an exclusive focus on the education of Australia’s next generation of leaders who will shape the social and economic progress of our nation in the areas of our relationship with Asia, technology and innovation, and community leadership.

 In 2018 Susan was appointed to also lead the Westpac Foundation where she works closely with Westpac, community groups, social entrepreneurs and the business sector to support new innovations in addressing the complex issues of homelessness, long-term unemployment, social inclusion for refugees and those living with issues of mental health in communities across Australia.